fenago/tableau-fundamentals/lab-guides/md/Lab_2.md

 Tableau offers the ability to connect to nearly any data source.
 It does this with a unique paradigm that leverages the power and efficiency of existing database engines or alternately extracts the data locally.
-We\'ll look at joins, blends, unions, and the brand new object model in *Chapter 13*, *Understanding the Tableau Data Model, Joins, and Blends*.
+We\'ll look at joins, blends, unions.
 In this lab, we\'ll focus on essential concepts of how Tableau connects to and works with data.
 We\'ll cover the following topics: